 CTemplar uses OpenPGP for end-to-end encryption of emails.
-This is the most widely used email encryption standard and is defined by the OpenPGP Working Group of the Internet Engineering Task Force (IETF) as a Proposed Standard in RFC 4880.
+It is the most widely used email encryption standard.
+It is defined by the OpenPGP Working Group of the Internet Engineering Task Force (IETF) as a Proposed Standard in RFC 4880.
 OpenPGP was originally derived from the PGP software, created by Phil Zimmermann.

 Generation of Keys :

-When a user signs up on CTemplar, its RSA private and public keys are generated using the user’s password as the passphrase of the private key.
+When a user signs up on CTemplar, its RSA private and public keys are generated using the user password as the passphrase of the private key.
 These keys are stored on the CTemplar server and retrieved on successful login by the user.
-The private key is encrypted using the user account password, and the user password is never sent to the server in plain text form.
+The private key is encrypted using the user’s account password, and the user password is never sent to the server in plain form.
 It is hashed using a salt from the user’s username.
-Therefore, the hash can’t be used to get the actual password.
-This way, only the user knows the actual password, which is required to decrypt the email, so even CTemplar is unable to see into its user’s email content.
+Therefore the hash can’t be used to get the actual password.
+This way, only the user knows the actual password, which is required to decrypt the emails, so even CTemplar is unable to see into its user’s email content.

 Encryption/Decryption of Messages: